harquail/nook_foldlings_thesis/markdown_chapters/51_User_Study_Visual_Aids.md

   \end{axis}
 \end{tikzpicture}

 Some trials were not completed successfully.
 In some cases, users folded the design incorrectly — in others, they refused to fold the card, feeling lost without a visual aid.
 Unsurprisingly, users were far more likely to fail to fold the card when they did not have a visual aid.
-The times for these failures were not recorded in the Number of Figures graph above.
+The times for these failures were not recorded in the Number of Failures graph above.

 \begin{tikzpicture}
   \begin{axis}[